Oprah Winfrey Reveals Which Star Intimidated Her Most And The Anxiety She Felt After Her Show Ended

 “How do I now kind of create a life based on what I want?” she queried.
 “I didn’t know what I wanted, so it took me a while to figure that out.”

-Fortunately, Oprah Winfrey does have a project coming up and her fans will be able to witness her crafty wit and on-point hosting skills once again on the upcoming HBO film The Immortal Life of Henrietta Lacks.
+Fortunately, Oprah Winfrey does have a project coming up and her fans will be able to witness her crafty wit and on-point hosting skills once again in the upcoming HBO film, The Immortal Life of Henrietta Lacks.

 Meanwhile, Oprah Winfrey isn’t immune to feeling intimidated sometimes, despite her success and inspiring background.
 According to Page Six, Oprah Winfrey admitted that she came across certain fears when she was tasked to act in The Immortal Life of Henrietta Lacks.